|

 Numbers at the Bottom

-The numbers at the bottom of the check are important too.
+The numbers at the bottom of the check are essential, too.
 The first nine numbers are the routing number.
 The routing number is used to identify your bank or credit union.
 The next group of numbers is your account number.
 The final numbers are the check number.
 It can also be found in the top right corner above the date.

 If you write a check, make sure that you balance your checkbook.
 Also, make sure that you have the funds in your account.
 If you don’t, you will get a bounced check due to insufficient funds.
 When a check bounces, it will not process.
 Also, you may get an overdraft charge.
 Make sure that you pay attention to your bank account balance.